-The Las Vegas Hilton Hotel and Casino is back in action with Tuesday Night Boxing.
+The Las Vegas Hilton Hotel is back in action with Tuesday Night Boxing.
 It is a perfect marriage for the Hilton and Sterling Promotions.
 Sterling McPherson, a former boxer-turned-promoter and owner of the promotions company, has a tremendous zest for life and serves as an excellent PR man for boxing.

 He has managed former heavyweight boxing champion Francois Botha and worked with Mike Tyson, among other fighters.
 McPherson was elated to kick off boxing at the Hilton.